chadaustin/2016frontend/README.md

 # What is this?

-As of 2016, this is a typical modern frontend web development stack.
-There are many choices, but these are fairly standard ones.
-That said, I'll include some justification.
+As of 2016, this is an example project integrating the components of a typical modern web frontend stack.
+There are dozens of technology choices at each level of the stack, but the ones I've selected here are perhaps the most common ones.

+## Audience

+If you live and breathe web frontend, then there won't be anything new here for you.

-## TypeScript
+## TypeScript or Babel?

 The two obvious choices for language are ES6 (via Babel) or TypeScript.
 Since TypeScript is basically just ES6 with optional type annotations, I went with